 All participants are provided with:

 Fully scripted session plans and all printed handouts, so that you will be immediately equipped to start to facilitate the Body Project and/or Project Health intervention courses.

 Please note that this is a ‘stand alone’ course, and is not part of the ACFED Approved Practitioner Program.

 However, participants can choose to be listed on the ACFED website as ACFED Prevention Facilitators.

 The course is ideal for school and college counsellors, youth workers, social workers, private practitioners who work with adolescents and those in community education.

 Men please note: The research that supports the prevention course has been conducted with adolescent girls and young women aged 14-19 years old.
 The trials were also conducted using female clinicians and female peer leaders as facilitators.

-Although we actively encourage male health professionals to join us for Eating Disorder Essentials, Comprehensive Non-Diet Approach for Clients with Weight Concerns and Practical Skills, we do advise that there is no evidence that men will achieve the anticipated outcomes when facilitating the Eating Disorder and Obesity Prevention course.
+Although we actively encourage male health professionals to join us for Eating Disorder Essentials, Psychological Approaches for Clients with Weight Concerns and Practical Skills, we do advise that there is no evidence that men will achieve the anticipated outcomes when facilitating the Eating Disorder and Obesity Prevention course.
 A male facilitator leading a group of females, or even leading a mixed gender group, may result in a different dynamic which is currently untested.